 <sym>8197</sym>might be a convenient way for your application to store a Garmin waypoint symbol, but it defeats the purpose of a common format.
 Use

-- Submit your private extensions to the GPX Developers Forum.
+- Submit your ideas and upcoming needs for GPX extensions to the GPX Developers Mailing List.

 If enough people find them useful, we'll add them to the public specification.